GenericMappingTools/gmt/doc/rst/source/mapproject.rst

 transforming.

 For some projection, a spherical solution may be used despite the user having selected an ellipsoid.
-This occurs when the users |-R| setting implies a region that exceeds the domain in which the ellipsoidal series expansions are valid.
+This occurs when the user's |-R| setting implies a region that exceeds the domain in which the ellipsoidal series expansions are valid.
 These are the conditions: (1) Lambert Conformal Conic (**-JL**)and Albers Equal-Area (**-JB**) will use the spherical